alexeygrigorev/workshops/temporal.io/README.md

 def get_subtitles_by_id(video_id: str) -> dict:
     """
     Retrieve the full subtitle content for a specific video.

+    Args:
+        video_id (str): the YouTube video id for which we want to get the subtitles
     """
     result = es.get(index="podcasts", id=video_id)
     return result['_source']